There are many reasons to reference sources correctly in assignments.

 When you hand in an assignment, it is assumed that all facts, theories, and ideas are your own unless they are attributed to an outside source.

-If you do not attribute outside sources by referencing them, there is no way to distinguish your ideas from those of the sources.
+If you do not attribute outside sources by referencing them, there is no way to distinguish your ideas from those in the sources.
 You are effectively presenting someone else's work as your own.

 When marking an assignment, your lecturer or tutor needs to know which parts are original thought and which parts are derived from research.
 Both research and original thought are important skills, but if you do not reference correctly the marker cannot separate them in your assignment or mark them accordingly.